thehyve/amazing-planning-generator/README.md

 and download the credentials.json file.
 - Create a folder at `~/.config/gspread/`.
 - Put credentials.json and config.yml from this repo into this folder.
+- Install the dependencies listed in `requirements.txt`, preferably into a virtual environment.

 ## Run
 - Update config.yml such that it points to the source and target